Conans711/Conans711/README.md

 - 👋 Hi, I’m @Conans711
-- 👀 I’m interested in using and learning about raspberry pi systems
-- 🌱 I’m learning kali linux as is.
-- 💞️ I’m looking to collaborate on running more networks
+- 👀 look,out below!
-- 📫 How to reach me ...
+- 📫 How to reach me (applejuise12@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns: Fun Free adventure
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I will be updating pics and new new soon
+-

 <!---
 Conans711/Conans711 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.